opengate

 Security Architecture

 GenAI introduces attack surfaces that traditional application security does not cover.
+OWASP now lists prompt injection as the number one security risk for LLM applications.
 Prompt injection — where malicious input manipulates model behavior — is not a theoretical risk; it is a documented, reproducible exploit class.
 Production systems need input sanitization, output filtering, and behavioral guardrails at every layer.

 Beyond adversarial threats, there are compliance fundamentals: where does data reside?
 What gets logged?
 Who can access what?
 Can the system produce outputs that violate regulatory constraints?
 In sectors like finance and telecommunications — common in the Kazakhstan enterprise market — these are not optional questions.
 The security architecture must be designed before the first line of application code, not retrofitted after a compliance audit.